cyyself/big-data-homework-artifacts/README.md

 apt install python3 git make wget unzip
 ```

+Note: To reproduce the results, you should better use Python 3.11.2.

 Clone this repo or download it from my shared link.
 ```bash
 git clone https://github.com/cyyself/big-data-homework-artifacts.git